“A gorgeous 6-suite hideaway set above the pretty fishing harbour of Kini on western Syros, with access to stunning beaches”

 - Explore some of the old footpaths - the Anavasi map marks them all - which bissect the terraced hillsides of the interior; one takes you from Ermoupolis, past the sleepy hamlets of Richopo and Plati Vouni, to a Bronze Age hill fort; others from San Michali / Papouri to the coves of Grammata / Aetos respectively

-- There's horse riding in Manna, Komito has a windsurfing school and Galissas has pedalos and kayaks
+- There's horse riding in Manna, a windsurfing school on Voulgari Beach, and pedalos and kayaks in Galissas

 Activities on site or nearby include: